intel/llvm/sycl/doc/design/CommandGraph.md

 - Immediate Append path - Relies on [zeCommandListImmediateAppendCommandListsExp](https://oneapi-src.github.io/level-zero-spec/level-zero/latest/core/api.html#zecommandlistimmediateappendcommandlistsexp)
   to submit the command-buffer.
+This function is an experimental extension to the level-zero API.
 - Wait event path - Relies on [zeCommandQueueExecuteCommandLists](https://oneapi-src.github.io/level-zero-spec/level-zero/latest/core/api.html#zecommandqueueexecutecommandlists)
   to submit the command-buffer work.
 However, this level-zero function has limitations and, as such, this path is used only when the immediate append path is unavailable.

-#### Immediate Append Path implementation details
+#### Immediate Append Path Implementation Details

 This path is only available when the device supports immediate command-lists and the [zeCommandListImmediateAppendCommandListsExp](https://oneapi-src.github.io/level-zero-spec/level-zero/latest/core/api.html#zecommandlistimmediateappendcommandlistsexp)
 API.
-This API has a `phWaitEvents` argument which allows for a cleaner and more efficient implementation than what can be achieved when using the wait-event path (see [this section](#wait-event-path-implementation-details-) for more details about the wait-event path).
+This API can wait on a list of event dependencies using the `phWaitEvents` parameter and can signal a return event when finished using the `hSignalEvent` parameter.
+This allows for a cleaner and more efficient implementation than what can be achieved when using the wait-event path (see [this section](#wait-event-path-implementation-details-) for more details about the wait-event path).